Sujai/hyderabad-iot-event/README.md

 No documentation reference provided.Expect engineeer to  navigate to findout the instructions.

 #### Testing and Feedback
-- Test the application on the RB3 Gen2 and provide your feedback
+- Test the application on the IQ-9075 Evaluation Kit (EVK) (IQ-9075) and provide your feedback

 ### Task 15: Graphics Task
 #### Task 15.1: Weston EGL client application commands